PauloMaced0/Graph-Optimisation-Problem/README.md

 | 21              | 9.41          | 6.91              | 1.36 |
 | 22              | 7.73          | 7.19              | 1.08 |

-**Note:** Ratios greater than 1 (red color) indicate that the randomized algorithm's weight exceeds that of the exhaustive search.
+**Note:** Ratios greater than $1$ indicate that the randomized algorithm's weight exceeds that of the exhaustive search.

 ### Algorithm Benchmark